webdigga/slot-picks/src/articles/sri.md

 SRI is grounded in Reorganisational Healing and to put it simply, it's a powerful series of exercises using breath, awareness, touch and movement developed to help you connect your body and mind, and deal with life more efficiently and positively.

-Through working with thousands of patients over many decades, NetworkSpinai® founder, Dr. Donald Epstein, noticed predictable patterns in the way people move and breathe when they experience both negative and positive life events.
+Through working with thousands of patients over many decades, NetworkSpinal® founder, Dr. Donald Epstein, noticed predictable patterns in the way people move and breathe when they experience both negative and positive life events.

 ## The Twelve Stages